ParallelMaths/parallel/pages/9-23-more-water-jugs.md

 ## 3. More about water jug puzzles (part 1)

 Last week, we looked at the Die Hard movie that featured a water jug puzzle.
 This week, we’re going to look at some trickier water jug puzzles.

-For starters, take a look at this puzzle – can you deliver 6 litres of milk, if you have containers of size 12 litres, 8 litres and 5 litres.
+For starters, take a look at this puzzle: can you deliver 6 litres of milk if you have containers of size 12 litres, 8 litres and 5 litres?

 @[youtube](9fZB4s38Ygg?rel=0)

 ::: problem id=3_1 marks=2
-__3.1__ In the solution given in the video, what volumes are in the 12, 8 and 5 litre jugs just before the problem is solved, i.e., just before one of the jugs contains 6 litres?
+__3.1__ In the solution given in the video, what volumes of liquid are in the 12, 8 and 5 litre jugs just before the problem is solved, i.e., just before one of the jugs contains 6 litres?

 * [ ] 3, 7 and 2 litres
 * [ ] 2, 7 and 3 litres